Nightingales Army is the vision of two healthcare assistants - or Nightingales as they prefer to be known...

 Who are we?

 I am 29 years old, a wife and a mother to two children.
 Caring has always been in my family.
 As a child I only wanted ‘doctors kits’ for birthdays and Christmas and would bandage up all my teddys and take care of them.
 My mother worked with physical and mental disabilities and used to take me to her work when I was younger where I would paint and read books with all the individuals.
 I have some lovely memories, unfortunately the site is now closed.
-My sister is a senior care assistant and has completed many duties in her role; I have seen her achieve NVQlvl5 and all of this has inspired me to take the same role.
+My sister then became my role model as I grew up, she is a senior care assistant and has completed many duties in her role; I have seen her achieve NVQlvl5 and all of this has inspired me to take the same role.
 During my time as a health care assistant I have worked in many different placements within the NHS, residential and nursing, and care in the community, and I’ve witnessed various practices throughout.
 I’ve heard some amazing stories and learnt new things from my time I’ve spent with people, but I have also seen individuals, both staff and service users, not receive the support they deserve.
 I wanted to change this, change the way health care assistants and those receiving help from one is seen and treated.
 Luckily, I met a like minded carer who felt the same and together after another long shift we discussed some ideas and in time we designed Nightingales Army.
 Now we have decided to take this journey together to raise the standard of care.

 I am 35 and a mother to my two teenage children.
 I have currently been a health care assistant for 18 years.
 I was introduced to care from the time I was born.
 Growing up, a close family member suffered with their mental health tremendously and from a very young age I found myself being an active carer.
 Being so young I found this extremely challenging and at the time was totally unaware that this was in fact laying the foundations and preparing me for a life devoted to the care of others.
 The past 18 years as a healthcare assistant within the NHS and health and social care sector has also come with extreme challenges good and bad, yet my experience has given me so much knowledge, understanding and empathy which has naturally led to me finding my passion in life, something I’m now very grateful for as not all get to find theirs.
 My career journey has taken me on a path of the hospital, care in the community and various residential and nursing homes.
 At the time I met Elizabeth I was working in a residential and nursing home, placed on the nursing floor.
 How refreshing it was to meet someone who shared the same passion as me a work relationship quickly turned into a friendship, and today a creative partnership.
 Together we started to really question the “standard of care” which opened our eyes to not only the problems we faced daily within our workplace, but within the health care industry as a whole.
 We then committed ourselves to working on ideas and solutions in our spare time; this grew into Nightingales Army.
 We now dedicate ourselves to actively raising the standard of care